matheus-mf/python-snake-game/README.md

 # Snake Game

-PyGame Application for Cobra Game
+PyGame Application for Snake Game

 Before you start: make sure your machine is running python 3.8